Daniel-Barbera/NS1-to-NS2-Guide/README.md

 This introduces us to #2:
 ## Async/await calls
-Some actions of the game, like the function ns.hack(), are asynchronous.
-Essentially, this means that they take some time, and you need to tell your script to wait for them to resolve by adding the keyword "await" before calling to them.
+Some actions of the game, like the function ``ns.hack()``, are <b>asynchronous</b>.
+Essentially, this means that they take some time, and you need to tell your script to wait for them to resolve by adding the keyword ``await`` before calling to them.

 ```js
 /** @param {NS} ns **/